Phil Warren (promoter): Music and career as an entertainment promoter

+Record labels

+In 1959 Phil Warren started up the Top Rank Records label.
+He was a 50% shareholder and the other 50% was split between the cinema chain Kerridge-Odeon and the Rank Organisation, a UK company.
+Due to some issues with Warner Brothers, the label changed its name to Allied International in 1960.
+In 1961 the conglomerate of Warren, Kerridge and Top Rank sold the company to G.A.
+Wooller & Co.
+Ltd to the record division of Pye (NZ) Limited which was G.A.
+Wooller & Co.
+Ltd.

 Political career

 In a 1979 by-election he stood as an independent for the Auckland City Council, placing fourth.
-He stood again at the 1980 local elections on the Citizens & Ratepayers ticket and was successful.
+He stood again at the 1980 local elections on the Citizens & Ratepayers (C&R) ticket and was successful.
 In 1988 he was appointed deputy mayor of Auckland following the death of Harold Goodman.
 Following mayor Catherine Tizard's resignation in 1990, Warren contested the subsequent by-election for the mayoralty.
 He was initially the favourite and lead in opinion polls, but surprisingly finished a distant sixth.
+Following his failed mayoral bid he declined to stand again for the C&R caucus leadership, with media speculating this was because Warren was intending to stand for mayor again at the 1992 local elections.
+He was succeeded by David Hay as C&R leader and subsequently deputy mayor.

 In later years he was Chairman of the Auckland Regional Council.

 In the 1994 Queen's Birthday Honours, Warren was appointed a Companion of the Queen's Service Order for public services.

 Death

 On 23 January 2002, he died of a heart attack at age 63.